Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 # Hosting in Linux
 You will need:
 - A PC, virtual machine or cloud instance running Linux.
-We used a [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) to test our installation script.
+We used a [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) to test our installer shell script.
 - Basic computing skills.
-Most of the work is done by our installation script, so if you are a Windows user, you should be able to successfully install Nucleus in Linux.
+Most of the work is done by our installer shell script, so if you are a Windows user, you should be able to successfully install Nucleus in Linux.

 > **_NOTE:_**   We have created a shell script to automate many of the steps.
 This page describes the use of the shell script.
 This